Go the Distance Together.

 Make the marathon a team effort.

-Marathon Relay Team: Any group of two, three, or four people can be a Marathon Relay Team.
+Any group of two, three, or four people can be a Marathon Relay Team.

 Where is the Relay Course?
 Where is my Section of the Relay?

 As whole, the relay course is the marathon course.
 As individuals, each member of a relay team will run one or more of these four legs, or segments, of the course.
 Every relay runner must start and end at an Exchange Zone (or at the Starting Line or the Finish Line).
+Your team decides who runs which leg (or legs).

 Most members of your relay team will start and/or finish somewhere in the middle of the complete marathon course.
 Our friendly Relay Shuttles will help!